a-h-b/binny/README.md

   mamba create --prefix $PWD/conda/snakemake_env snakemake -c conda-forge -c bioconda fi
 ```
+*Note*: binny will not work with snakemake version 6.3.0 .

 5) **optional**: Set permissions / PATH:
 binny is meant to be used by multiple users.
 Set the permissions accordingly.
 I'd suggest: